TeloiDev/typescript-discord.js-template/README.md

 # Getting Started

-In order to start with this template first you need to install this repo with `git clone typescript discord template` or just download it through GitHub. <br/>
+In order to start with this template first you need to install this repo with `git clone typescript-discord.js-template` or just download it through GitHub. <br/>

 Once you're done remove every .example from files' and directories' names and run `npm install`.